-Erythema multiforme can be caused by a reaction to an infection with herpes simplex virus.
+Erythema multiforme is usually caused by a reaction to an infection, usually herpes simplex virus.

-Typical symptoms include red patches with purple-gray centers (target lesions) that suddenly appear on arms, legs, face, palms, and soles and on the body.
+Typical symptoms include red patches with purple-gray centers (target lesions) that suddenly appear on the palms and soles, arms and legs, and face and may later spread to the body.

-This disorder resolves without treatment, but symptoms can be treated with corticosteroids, lidocaine, and sometimes acyclovir.
+This disorder resolves without treatment, but symptoms can be treated with corticosteroids, antihistamines, and anesthetics applied to the skin.

-Usually, erythema multiforme appears suddenly, with reddened patches erupting on the arms, legs, and face.
-Sometimes the rash is also present on the palms or soles.
-The red patches are distributed equally on both sides of the body.
-These red patches often develop red concentric rings with purple-gray centers (“target” or “iris” lesions) and small blisters.
-The reddened areas usually are symptomless, although they sometimes itch mildly.
-Painful blisters often form on the lips and lining of the mouth but not the eyes.
+Usually, erythema multiforme appears suddenly, with reddened bumps erupting on the arms, legs, and face and then enlarging into circles.
+Often the rash is also present on the palms and soles.
+The red areas are distributed equally on both sides of the body.
+They often develop pale rings inside the patches and purple centers (called “target” or “iris” lesions) and small blisters.
+The red patches may cause no symptoms, but they sometimes itch or burn mildly.
+Painful blisters or sores often form on the lips and lining of the mouth and rarely in the eyes.

 Doctors diagnose erythema multiforme by its characteristic appearance.
-However, Stevens-Johnson syndrome (see see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis) may at first look very similar to erythema multiforme, so doctors monitor the person carefully until the diagnosis is clear.
+However, Stevens-Johnson syndrome may at first look very similar to erythema multiforme, so doctors monitor the person carefully until the diagnosis is clear.